FREE service call with any repair over $250 Call (343) 700-1077

 Does a garage door warranty cover labour?

-Usually not.
-A manufacturer warranty covers the defective part, but you still pay a technician to diagnose and install it once the original install warranty ends.
+No. A manufacturer warranty covers the defective part, and you still pay a technician to diagnose and install it once the original install warranty ends.
 That is why an installer's labour warranty, like our 90-day Done-Right guarantee, matters as much as the manufacturer's.

 What voids a garage door warranty?

-DIY spring or cable work, improper installation, using non-matching parts, removing safety devices, and skipping basic maintenance can all void a manufacturer warranty.
-A spring wound by an untrained person, for example, can void coverage and is dangerous.
+Five things void a manufacturer warranty: DIY spring or cable work, improper installation, non-matching parts, removing safety devices, and skipping basic maintenance.
+A spring wound by an untrained person voids coverage and is dangerous.
 Keep your invoice and have warranty work done by a qualified technician.

 Is the HUSH garage door warranty transferable if I sell my home?

-Manufacturer door warranties are often partly transferable to a new owner, though the lifetime portion may drop to a shorter term on sale, so check the specific document.
+Check the specific warranty document, because transfer terms differ by brand.
+Most manufacturers transfer part of the coverage to a new owner and cut the lifetime portion to a shorter fixed term on sale.
 Our 90-day labour guarantee covers the repair we did, so keep the invoice with your home records.

 Call now Book